dougeby/IntuneDocs/intune/app-protection-policy.md

 While the **Global** policy applies to all users in your tenant, any standard Intune app protection policy will override these settings.

-## Examples of app protection policies

-To learn more about examples of app protection policies, see the [Android app protection policy settings](app-protection-policy-settings-android.md) and [iOS app protection policy settings](app-protection-policy-settings-ios.md) for detailed information on each app protection policy setting.

 ## App protection features

 ### Multi-identity